Chart Color Schemes

 The level of residential development activity in Erskine Park is very low in comparison to the average area assessed nationally by AreaSearch

-Erskine Park has seen approximately 10 new homes approved annually based on AreaSearch analysis.
+Erskine Park has seen approximately 10 new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
 Between FY-21 and FY-25, around 52 homes were approved, with a further 11 approved in FY-26 to date.
-The average construction cost value of these properties is $299,000, aligning with regional trends.
+The average construction cost value for new properties is $299,000, aligning with regional trends.

-In FY-26, there have been $58.4 million in commercial approvals, indicating active commercial development.
-Compared to Greater Sydney, Erskine Park has 66.0% lower building activity per person.
-This limited supply generally supports stronger demand and values for established properties.
-Nationally, Erskine Park's new building activity is also lower, reflecting market maturity and potential development constraints.
-The area's new building activity consists of 82.0% detached houses and 18.0% medium and high-density housing, maintaining its traditional low density character focused on family homes.
-This shift from the current housing mix (98.0% houses) may reflect reduced availability of development sites and shifting lifestyle demands.
+Commercial approvals this financial year totalled $58.4 million, indicating robust commercial development activity.
+Compared to Greater Sydney, Erskine Park has significantly lower building activity, 66.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established properties.
+Nationally, Erskine Park's building activity is also lower, reflecting market maturity and potential development constraints.
+New building activity comprises 82.0% detached houses and 18.0% medium and high-density housing, maintaining the area's traditional low density character focused on family homes.
+This represents a shift from the current housing mix of 98.0% houses, likely due to reduced availability of development sites and changing lifestyle demands and affordability requirements.

-The estimated population per dwelling approval is 615 people in Erskine Park, indicating a quiet, low activity development environment.
-With expected stable or declining population, there should be reduced pressure on housing, potentially creating opportunities for buyers.
+The estimated population per dwelling approval is 615 people, reflecting Erskine Park's quiet, low activity development environment.
+With population expected to remain stable or decline, the area should see reduced pressure on housing, potentially presenting opportunities for buyers.

 Frequently Asked Questions - Development